The Housing Crisis and Grassroots Solutions

 A Vision for America’s Rebuild

 The United States faces a well-documented housing shortage.
 Large-scale development alone won’t solve it.
-The real progress is happening at the grassroot level—one renovated home, one duplex conversion, one small multifamily rehab at a time.
+The real progress is happening at the grassroots level—one renovated home, one duplex conversion, one small multifamily rehab at a time.
 The impact can be seen in the renovated duplex that used to be boarded up, in the small multifamily building that finally has tenants again, in the once-vacant home that now houses a family, and in the neighborhoods where pride is returning, block by block.
 And for the first time in a long time, that rebuild is gaining momentum.

 Comments